JoyxL/Gregory_joyal_ajax-application/README.md

-# Earbuds Promotional Page with AJAX
+# Gregory_joyal_ajax_application_assignment

 ## Project Overview

 This project showcases an interactive Earbuds Promotional Page that uses AJAX to dynamically fetch data from an API and display it.
-The page includes interactive hotspots, a loading spinner, and error handling, all styled with SASS.

 ## Features